Other Treatments After Craniotomy

 After a craniotomy, medications are often prescribed to treat side effects and help you feel better.
 If you had surgery for a brain tumor, you may also have chemotherapy or radiation.

 Steroids reduce brain swelling.
 Take them as directed.
 Do not stop taking them without your doctor’s okay.
-Steroids can cause blood pressure changes, weight gain, stomach ulcers, increased risk of infection, and mood changes.
+Steroids can cause blood pressure changes, weight gain, stomach ulcers, increased risk of infection, increased blood sugar, and mood changes.

 Anticonvulsants help prevent seizures.
 Always take them as directed.
 You may have blood tests to make sure you get the right dosage.
-Call your doctor right away if you have a rash, balance problems, or dizziness.
+Call your doctor right away if you have a rash, balance problems, dizziness, or a seizure.

 You may need other medications to manage symptoms and side effects.
 Talk with your doctor if you have problems with nausea, stomach acid, or pain.